top of page

 Afternoon: We really liked eating at the Wharf so we returned there for a budget lunch at Sweetgreen:

 2238 M St NW, Washington, DC.
-They also have a restaurant on Capitol Hill and several other locations around DC.
+They also have a restaurant on Capitol Hill and in several other locations around DC.

 sweetgreen harvest.avif

 Sweetgreen led the locavore revolution, sourcing all ingredients from nearby farmers for a fresh, unforgettable taste (you’ll get it super-fast, too).
-You can build your own salad or try one of their signature creations.

 Try their Harvest Bowl - Antibiotic-free roasted chicken, roasted sweet potatoes, apples, goat cheese, roasted almonds, wild rice, organic shredded kale and balsamic vinaigrette.